Measurement of Charge Multiplicity Asymmetry Correlations in High Energy Nucleus-Nucleus Collisions at 200 GeV: Analysis Details

 The STAR TPC is not precisely uniform in azimuth.
 There are sector boundaries and different detection efficiencies due to variations in the electronics performance.
 As mentioned earlier, these non-uniformities are corrected for on average by the $\phi$-dependent correction factor $1/\epsilon(\phi)$ separated by particle charge signs, magnetic field polarities, and positive and negative $\eta$ regions, centrality bins, and $\pt$ bins.
 However, the event-by-event fluctuations in the efficiencies cannot be corrected.
 These fluctuations in detector performance introduce a dynamical effect, which are referred to as ``detector effects'' in this paper.
 These detector effects were quantified in the following way.
 For each particle, one either adds $\pi$ to the measured azimuthal angle $\phi$ or does nothing.
 The probability to add $\pi$ is determined by the relative efficiency at $\phi$ and $\phi+\pi$, namely, $\epsilon(\phi+\pi)/(\epsilon(\phi)+\epsilon(\phi+\pi))$.
 In this way, the physics correlation amongst particles is destroyed, but the detector non-uniformities and elliptic flow correlations of the particles are preserved.
 The average $\phi$-dependent efficiency is then corrected for each particle depending on its new $\phi$ values, and the charge asymmetry correlation were then calculated.
 The resultant asymmetry correlation from the region $\eta<0$ for positive particles, $\ApsqLRrn$, is shown in Fig.~\ref{fig:stat} (left panel) by the solid curve connecting the dots.
 The text ``stat+det'' is used to stand for the net effect of the statistical fluctuations and the detector non-uniformities.
 The solid curves in Fig.~\ref{fig:stat} (middle panel) show the ratio of $\ApsqLRrn/\ApsqLRst$.
 This ratio measures the magnitude of the detector effects relative to the pure statistical fluctuations.
 As seen from the figure, the ratio is approximately unity in peripheral collisions and increases to a few percent above unity in central collisions.
-This is expected because the detector non-uniformity is the strongest in the most central collisions~\cite{note}.
+This is expected because the detector non-uniformity is the strongest in the most central collisions~\footnote{The present track reconstruction algorithm jumps over gaps between sectors to search for the next hits when reconstructing tracks across the sector boundaries.
+For track trajectories nearly parallel to a sector boundary, the empty distance over the gap between the adjacent sectors that the algorithm has to bridge is relatively large.
+The search window for hits in the next sector is made proportionally wider.
+In central collisions, where the TPC hit occupancy is high, the confusion in the hit finding greatly increases.
+This results in a lower efficiency in reconstructing those tracks nearly parallel to the sector boundaries in more central collisions.}.
 The same ratio for the region $\eta>0$ is also shown.

 An alternative approach was also pursued.
 For each particle, a $\phi$ angle was randomly generated according to the efficiency $\epsilon(\phi)$.
 The charge asymmetry correlations for this ``scrambled" data were then calculated in the same way as was done for the real data.
 This should be equivalent to the adding-$\pi$ method above, except that it also destroys the contribution from elliptic flow.
 The results obtained by this ``scramble'' method are shown by the crosses in Fig.~\ref{fig:stat} (left panel) and are consistent with those obtained by the ``adding-$\pi$'' method (solid circles).